jthomperoo/predictive-horizontal-pod-autoscaler/README.md

 </p>

 # Predictive Horizontal Pod Autoscaler
-This is a [Custom Pod Autoscaler](https://www.github.com/jthomperoo/custom-pod-autoscaler); aiming to have identical functionality to the Horizontal Pod Autoscaler, however with added predictive elements.
+This is a [Custom Pod Autoscaler](https://www.github.com/jthomperoo/custom-pod-autoscaler); building on the Horizontal Pod Autoscaler functionality to add predictive capabilities by using various statistical methods.

 This uses the
 [Horizontal Pod Autoscaler Custom Pod Autoscaler](https://www.github.com/jthomperoo/horizontal-pod-autoscaler)